waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Verified Mechanics:**
     1. **Proximity (Turning):** Approaching the Farfetch'd from a specific side causes it to turn and face you.
     2. **Teleportation (Twigs):** Stepping on a twig causes the Farfetch'd to *teleport* to a new, seemingly fixed location.
 It does not simply move one space.
 - **Current Hypothesis:** The puzzle involves triggering a specific sequence of twigs to teleport the Farfetch'd along a hidden path towards the apprentice.
-The direction it faces might be irrelevant.
+The direction it faces is critical.
-- **Current Plan:** Systematically test the teleportation mechanic by manipulating the Farfetch'd's facing direction and triggering specific twigs to understand the teleportation pattern.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.